vincent-ngo31/instagram-music-bot/README.md

 * Scrapes Spotify OAuth token
    ![alt text](images/spotify_token_example.png)
 * Logs into Instagram and Spotify with your accounts
-* Views the Stories of the users you follow (< 1 sec. per Stories post)
+* Views the unread Stories of the users you follow (< 1 sec. per Stories post)
 * Checks if someone shared a Spotify track, album, playlist, artist, podcast, or podcast episode on their story
    ![alt text](images/shared_music.png)
 * If so, displays Spotify web player links to those media and the users who shared them